vishnya/so_text/README.md

     enough information provided to determine a threshold otherwise.
 - The repo code exists solely to capture some of the analysis below.
  It is in the style of a data science notebook, not software.
-I chose to not use a Jupyter notebook because it does not play as well with git as markdown, and I knew that I would not be visualizing much data.
+I chose to not use a Jupyter notebook because it does not play as well with `git` as does markdown, and I knew that I would not be visualizing much data.
 - The below analysis is data science exploration rather than exploitation.
-    - The question is analysis focused, so the organization is like playing in a sandbox.
-That is I try various approaches to lay to get a sense of what works, to lay groundwork to choose one path to optimize on performance.
+    - The question is analysis focused, so the organization of the repo is like the report about playing in a sandbox.
+That is, I try various approaches to lay to get a sense of what works, to lay groundwork to choose one path to optimize on performance.